In this explainer, we will learn how to describe the basic structure of the heart and explain how the heart is adapted for its function.

 The heart is connected to the rest of the circulatory system through four major blood vessels.

 - The pulmonary arteries are a T-shaped set of blood vessels near the front of the heart.
-They carry deoxygenated blood from the left ventricle to the lungs.
+They carry deoxygenated blood from the right ventricle to the lungs.

 - The pulmonary veins are a set of small blood vessels toward the rear of the heart.
-They carry oxygenated blood from the lungs into the right atrium.
+They carry oxygenated blood from the lungs into the left atrium.

 Example 3: Identifying the Blood Vessels Connected to the Heart from a Diagram